 So I would certainly recommend doing a combination of that if you get the chance!

 Be ready to stop and film.
 You’ve got 400+ miles of views in Oregon you’ll never forget.
 If people were to ask me:

 “Vitaliy, what is the most scenic drive in America?”

 One would have to be insane to NOT list Oregon’s coast and being that I drove through there, I must say, it is a contender as being the most beautiful drive I’ve ever seen in America (even though the others are incredible still, including the California Coast).
 It should be #1 on this list, but remember, there is no specific order to it.

 Pretty much ALL of Oregon’s Coast is scenic and road 101 WILL take you through it’s most beautiful spots.
 Here is one of those places:

 Would you believe me if I told you that this location is right off the 101 road in Oregon?
 Yep, it’s true (It’s called Natural Bridges) and so are so many other locations on the coast in this state you can simply view from your car while on a road trip.

 If you’d like to get more info on the best spots in Oregon’s Coast to check out (including scenic ones), here is a list of places to see on the Oregon Coast.

-3) Cabot Trail (It is the name of the scenic road).
+9) Cabot Trail (It is the name of the scenic road).

 There are a ton of scenic roads in New York State, but the one I want to recommend to you on this list is in the Finger Lakes area, and there’s more than one there.